Please screenshot this page and send it to info@mim-essay.com

 GMAT Below Class Average (Below 700)

-The average GMAT (10th Edition) score at Tepper is 707.
-A score below this level means your test score is weaker compared to most admitted students, but it does not end your chances.
+The median current GMAT score at Tepper is 655, while the average is 659.
+A score below this level means your test score is weaker compared to many admitted students, but it does not end your chances.

 This range can still work if you have: